 Tianeptine withdrawal is characterized by high level of anxiety and excitability akin to withdrawal from opioids.
 The severity of the symptoms is directly influenced by the dosage used and the length of time that the drug has been taken.

 A Reddit user reported full-blown withdrawal syndrome akin to opiate withdrawal when using Tianeptine at an incredible dose of 250 mg to 1 gram (!) of Tianeptine sodium a day.
 You can find more details about his experience here.
-However, as said before, it’s no wonder that the user had those symptoms when talking about that sort of amount.
-Needless to say, we do not recommend anyone to adventure into those dark territories.
-I personally recommend Kratom if you are looking for an opioid replacement with a lower risk of addiction
+However, as said before, it’s no wonder that the user had those symptoms when talking about that sort of amount of drug in their bodies.
+In my experience, Kratom is an overall better opioid replacement as far as safety and risk of addiction.

 If you are going to use Tianeptine long-term, we suggest Tianeptine Sulfate or Free Acid.
 The slightly longer duration of effect of these compounds means a lower risk of addiction and withdrawals (though it has not been scientifically tested).